ombulabs/blog/_posts/2017-02-13-how-to-run-multiple-dependency-builds-on-your-ci-server.markdown

 ---
 layout: post
-title:  "How to run multiple dependency builds on your CI server"
+title:  "How to run multiple dependent builds on Circle CI"
-date: 2017-02-13 15:06:00
+date: 2017-02-20 15:21:00
-categories: ["continuous-integration"]
+categories: ["continuous-integration, circle-ci"]
 author: "luciano"
 ---

-We all know the importance of having in your projects a [CI](https://en.wikipedia.org/wiki/Continuous_integration) tool that allows you to run your test suite.
-A project shouldn't be running in production without something like that.
+We all know the importance of having in your projects a [CI](https://en.wikipedia.org/wiki/Continuous_integration) tool integrated in your project.
+It allows you to run your entire test suite every time you want to merge a set of changes.
-If you are in the situation that you have a core project and many projects that depend on it, and you want to run the tests of those in a single build, I recommend you to keep reading.
+If you have a core project and many projects that depend on it, you want to run the tests for the core project and the dependent projects at the same time.
+This article explains how you can do it with [Circle CI](https://circleci.com).

 <!--more-->

-In this particular article, we will be explaining how to do that with [CircleCI](https://circleci.com) and two Ruby projects (a common application and an engine).
+I will explain how to do that with two Rails projects (an application and an [engine](http://guides.rubyonrails.org/engines.html))

-Starting with the example, we have an app called `my-app` and an engine called `my-gem`.
+In this example we have an app called `my-app` and an engine called `my-gem`.
 In `my-app/Gemfile` we should have something like this:

 ```